ValgulNecron/kasuki/readme.md

     - [X] Find a name for the bot.
 Found one kasuki. if you have any better don't hesitate to recommend.
     - [x] Add a bdd for some stuff prob sqlite but not sure.
 Added sqlite db.
     - [ ] Add support to turn on and off module.
+    - [X] Banner.
+Show your or a specified user banner. - Done
+    - [ ] Profil.
+Show a user profile and some info. - In progress

 - Anime submodule:
     - [X] Finish comparison function. - V1 done.
 Will need to be better but it work.
 Idea of improvement add a score on